eeue56/the-elm-report/README.md

   * Predefined functions that can be used in lots of different ways
   * Predefined functions prefered to using raw FFI

+--

+# The downsides of Elm
+A brief look at the problems

+--

+### Intro to downsides

+We've spoken enough about how great Elm is, and how it works.
+Now it's time to start looking at where it falls down.

+--

+### Installation

+Whenever I get a student or a coworker to install Elm, the first question they ask me is `how?` and my insides always curl up a little, preparing myself for the next 4 hours of debugging their machine.

+The biggest problem seems to be when somebody installs on a platform using cabal instead of `npm`, then cabal is out of date and it fails to install, so they use `npm` only to see npm error out too!

+No other mainstream language I know of has this problem.

+If I want to use Python, I can download a binary that'll run just fine.
+The same for nodejs, Haskell, Java, Go, etc.

+For Elm, the relience on 3rd party means of distrubuting the platform is a massive hurdle, enough to stop anyone from trying it out in their tracks.

+--

+### What's being done to fix it?

+There's an effort being taken to try and link and document all related installation issues on [Github](https://github.com/elm-lang/elm-platform/issues/60).

+This issue has reached the attention of Evan and has been acknowledged as a point of frustration.

+Elm 0.16 aims to fix this with a new installer.